GehDoc/vscode-textile-preview/README.md

 ### Missing features

-For now, some features of the original Markdown preview have been disabled.
+Some features of the original Markdown preview have been disabled.
 To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown Language Features](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

 Features considered out of scope of this extension :